 Do high carbohydrate diets make us fat?
 Yes.
-New research from 2017 shows that not only does a high carbohydrate diet make us more obese but it also increases our mobility and mortality5.
+New research from 2017 shows that not only does a high carbohydrate diet make us more obese, but it also increases our mobility and mortality5.

 Does a standard lower fat, high carbohydrate diet work?
 Yes.
 If you practice portion control and eat a well-balanced meal, you will lose weight.
 The key to staying full is fiber from whole grains and fresh fruits and vegetables.
 Fiber fills you up and slows digestion and absorption of nutrients.
 I personally think that a standard diet works better because it is easier to maintain.

 So what is the truth?
-Like I said above, research points in all directions and you can find one to back the diet you want to try.
+Like I said above, research points in all directions, and you can find one to back the diet you want to try.
 I think the truth is in the middle.
 I think you need to individualize your diet to your own preferences, genetics, and health conditions.
 You need to find a diet you can lose weight and maintain for the rest of your life.
 The problem with most research is that it is way too simplistic and short-lived to show long-term weight loss maintenance.

-The bottom line: Carbohydrates are not enemy.
-Lower carb diets or low carb living might provide many health benefits and for some of us, it can help with weight loss.
+The bottom line: Carbohydrates are not enemies.
+Lower carb diets or low carb living might provide many health benefits, and for some of us, it can help with weight loss.
 I tend to recommend to my patients that they reduce their intake of white foods for weight loss.
 This recommendation is not because carbs make us fat but because they tend to be the easiest to eliminate and still get the vitamins and minerals we need.
 Enjoy your carbs if you like them, but remember, you can make all the carbohydrates you need to function.